LukeTillman/blog/src/_posts/one-token-ring-to-rule-them-all.md

 updated: 2016-12-09 08:23:34
 tags:
 - cassandra
+footer_note:
+  type: info
+  text: >
+    This blog post originally appeared on Planet Cassandra in April 2016 before that site was donated to the Apache foundation and all the content was removed.
+I've reposted it here to preserve the content.
 ---
 For newcomers to Cassandra, all the terminology can be a little overwhelming at first.
 If you have experience with relational databases, some concepts like a "Row" or a "Primary Key" will